Eccentric Signatures of Stellar-Mass Binary Black Holes with Circumbinary Disks in LISA: Results

 As reported in Tab. \ref{tab:LISA_ecc}, $e_\mathrm{eq}$ is set by $q_i$ for all initial eccentricities $e_i > e_{i,\mathrm{min}}$.
 The values we find are consistent with those reported in \citet{Valli:2024:CBDs}.
 These eccentricities may not be observed in BBHs with $e_i \lesssim 0.05$, which rapidly circularise in all cases except equal-mass, and those with $f_e = 0.01$, $e_i \gtrsim 0.6$ and $q_i \approx 1$, which only briefly occupy the equilibrium eccentricity before recommencing their predominantly GW-driven decay (see the lower right panel of Fig. \ref{fig:edd_frac_varying}).

-BBHs with CBDs are candidates for multi-band observations and archival searches in LISA data.
+Stellar-mass BBHs with CBDs are candidates for multi-band observations and archival searches in LISA data.
 Fig. \ref{fig:ecc-at-001} shows the expected eccentricity at $0.01$~Hz, $e_{0.01}$.
 We find $e_{0.01}\sim10^{-2}$, within the range of detectability for such searches, and of the same magnitude as expected eccentricities from dynamically-formed mergers \citep{Wang:2024:ArchivalEccentric}.
 The $e_{0.01}$ values remain set primarily by $q_i$, although for the unlimited-accretion case we expect $q_f\approx1$.
 For the negligible-accretion case, in which $q_f=q_i$, this correlation a potential smoking-gun of BBHs with CBDs.
+We note that all $e_{0.01}$ values are given in the source frame, without considering the effects of the redshifting of the reference frequency.
+Using \citet{Peters:1964}, we estimate that an eccentricity of $e=3\times10^{-2}$ at $0.01$~Hz is redshifted to $e=2\times10^{-2}$ if $z=0.2$ ($10^{-3}$ if $z=1$); see also Sec.
+4.1.1 of \citet{Romero-Shaw:2022:FourEccentric}.
+Redshifting therefore likely accounts for the much lower predicted $e_{0.01}\sim2\times10^{-3}$ for the $q_i=1$ BBH with $M_i=147$~M$_\odot$ highlighted in \citet{Zrake:2021:CBDs}, although higher-mass BBHs also circulate at lower frequencies than lower-mass BBHs.

 The history of the binary is obscured by its interaction with the CBD.
 The worst concealment occurs for $q_i=1$, where $e_\mathrm{eq}\approx0.47$ for $e_i>0$ and $e_\mathrm{eq}\approx0.4$ for $e_i=0$; further, we find that $e_{0.01}\approx 10^{-2}$ for all $e_i$.
 Equilibrium eccentricities found in \citet{DOrazioDuffel2021, Zrake:2021:CBDs} for $q_i=1$ are also $e_\mathrm{eq}\approx 0.47$, although these studies see $q_i=1, e_i\approx0$ further circularise.
 Our results are consistent with those of \citet{Siwek:CBDs:2023}, so we chalk this up to the use of different hydrodynamical simulations rather than the inclusion of GW emission.
 In the final column Tab. \ref{tab:LISA_ecc}, we show $e_\mathrm{eq}$ for BBHs with $M_i=60$~M$_\odot$.
 Higher-mass systems reach slightly lower steady-state eccentricities; see also \citet{Zrake:2021:CBDs, Siwek:2024:MBHBs}.